hoangvvo/benzene/docs/ws/authentication.md

 # Authentication

-`@benzene/ws` currently does not implement `onConnect` (due to [security & memory leak issues](https://github.com/apollographql/subscriptions-transport-ws/issues/349) on the upstream implementation).
+`@benzene/ws` does not implement `onConnect` (due to [security & memory leak issues](https://github.com/apollographql/subscriptions-transport-ws/issues/349) on the upstream implementation).

 However, `options.context` can be used to authenticate via headers if you have session authentication implementation in HTTP requests.
-Let's peek into the above `getUserFromReq`.
+Let's peek into a sample `getUserFromReq` function.

 ```js
 import { parse as parseCookie } from 'cookie';